Utol

-Utol is a 1996 Philippine action film co-edited and directed by Toto Natividad.
+Utol is a 1996 Philippine action film co-edited and directed by Toto Natividad from a screenplay written by Ricky Lee and Jerry Lopez Sineneng, loosely based on Frank Kerr's 1989 film True Blood.
 The film stars Cesar Montano and Victor Neri.

+Produced and distributed by Star Cinema, the film was theatrically released on April 25, 1996.

 The film is streaming online on YouTube.

 Plot

 Jaime (Cesar) wants to break away from the syndicate led by Don Jose (Eddie) and start a new life with his brother Joey (Victor).
 However, Jaime had an unexpected encounter with Ador (Roldan) and his henchmen in a train station, causing him to leave Joey behind.
 Upon arrival to his province, Jaime faces arrest, leading to his suspicion that he is framed up by Don Jose.
 Years later, Jaime is released, only to find out that Joey is adopted by and now works for Don Jose.
 It will take some time for the brothers to reconcile with each other.